 How Does Community Property Impact my Albuquerque Divorce?

 New Mexico’s Community Property laws mean that any earnings or debts originating before or after the period of marriage will be considered separate property.
 Everything earned or bought during the marriage will have to be split 50/50.
 Separate property that was significantly enlarged or enhanced during the marriage can also be considered community property.
 However, property that was given to or inherited by one spouse during the marriage remains separate property.
-As you can see, determining ownership can be pretty tricky.
+Sometimes, one spouse uses separate property to either purchase or maintain a home.
+However, if there is a mortgage on the home, whatever was paid during the marriage would be considered community property, even though one spouse may have a separate property stake in the home.
+That stake would need to be calculated.
+Likewise, the length of your marriage can also impact the amount of community property that needs to be divided.
+As we mentioned, longer marriages usually have more complex property division issues than shorter-term marriages.
+As you can see, determining ownership and interest can be pretty tricky.

 Every case is different, so if you want to know what you or your spouse are entitled to in the event of a divorce, contact Albuquerque's best divorce lawyers to set up a consultation now or find tons of other great information in our family law library page.
 If you need help with your divorce or custody case, call our divorce lawyers at 505-317-4455 or chat with someone online now.